DannyNemer/dantil/README.md

 ### <a id="dantil-logError"></a>`dantil.logError(values)`
 <a href="#dantil-logError">#</a> [&#x24C8;](https://github.com/DannyNemer/dantil/blob/master/dantil.js#L605 "View in source") [&#x24C9;][1]

-Prints the provided values like `dantil.log()` prepended with red-colored "Error: ".
+Prints the provided values like `dantil.log()`, but prints to `stderr`, prepended with red-colored "Error: ".

 #### Arguments
 1. `values` *(...&#42;)*: The values to print following "Error: ".